WHEREABOUTS

 李宇翔/ 中文

-Sean is an architect, artist, and research assistant at the University of Copenhagen in collaboration with the Museum of Copenhagen, have lectured at ETH, the University of Copenhagen, The Royal Danish Academy, and the Copenhagen Architecture Festival..
-Sean’s ongoing involvement with NGOs and volunteer organizations further demonstrates their commitment to bridging critical scholarship and hands-on community engagement
+Sean is an architect, artist, and research assistant at the University of Copenhagen in collaboration with the Museum of Copenhagen. have lectured at ETH, the University of Copenhagen, the Royal Danish Academy, and the Copenhagen Architecture Festival.
+Sean’s ongoing involvement with NGOs and volunteer organisations further demonstrates their commitment to bridging critical scholarship and hands-on community engagement.

 architecture disobeys.